+Emerging risks

+Future impacts

+Action Plans

+Demographic structure

-Emerging risks Future impacts Action Plans Demographic structure changes Human resource has been an important issue for PCSC's retail stores and logistics services.
+Human resource has been an important issue for PCSC's retail stores and logistics services.
 Since Taiwan has been facing significant demographic changes due to the decreasing birth rate and population growth rates as well as an aging population, PCSC expects the decrease in lavor force will have great impact on the labor-intensive industries like us.

-The decrease in the labor force and the aging population will impact on PCSC's recruitment, employment, personnel costs, and work allocation in the future.
-The aging society also means the portion of aging consumers will increase, which will have a substantive effect on the development of products as well as on the services offered at our stores.
+■ The decrease in the labor force and the aging population will impact on PCSC's recruitment, employment, personnel costs, and work allocation in the future.

+■ The aging society also means the portion of aging consumers will increase, which will have a substantive effect on the development of products as well as on the services offered at our stores.
 PCSC keeps close watch on changing trends of consumer groups and labor force composition.
 In response, PCSC develops products suitable for senior citizens.
 To achieve operational efficiency, lower personnel costs and workforce needs, we have adjusted our our business structure and process through hiring re-employed women, middle-aged and senior workers, as well as using AI technologies and logistics automation.

-Stricter food safety laws and regu In response to food safety issues and to meet the expectations of consumers for safe, health food, in recent years, the government has strengthened food safety mechanisms, steadily expanded the management organizations, and strictened relevant laws and regulations.
-Considering the growing contribution of food products to PCSC's revenue, stricter food safety laws and regulations will increase the Laws and regulations about food safety and product labelling (e.g. "Sanitation Standards for Contaminants and Toxins in Food", "Sanitation Standards for Microbiological in Foods", and "Guidelines for Food Safety Assessment and Labeling of Genetically Modified Foods") have expanded their scope and raised the standards, PCSC's compliance costs including product development, testing and suppl chain management, will be increased.
-Higher food safety awareness of consumers has increased demands for products complying PCSC emphasizes on raw material sourcing.
+Stricter food safety laws and regulations

+In response to food safety issues and to meet the expectations of consumers for safe, health food, in recent years, the government has strengthened food safety mechanisms, steadily expanded the management organizations, and strictened relevant laws and regulations.
+Considering the growing contribution of food products to PCSC's revenue, stricter food safety laws and regulations will increase the cost of product development and legal compliance in the future.

+Laws and regulations about food safety and product labelling (e.g. "Sanitation Standards for Contaminants and Toxins in Food", "Sanitation Standards for Microbiological in Foods", and "Guidelines for Food Safety Assessment and Labeling of Genetically Modified Foods") have expanded their scope and raised the standards, PCSC's compliance costs including product development, testing and suppl chain management, will be increased.

+■ Higher food safety awareness of consumers has increased demands for products complying with the law.
+In addition, involving in a food safety scandal would seriously harm PCSC's image and could even result in damage compensation and operational losses.

+PCSC emphasizes on raw material sourcing.
 We requires our suppliers for agricultural raw materials used in private brand products should adhere to our procurement standards.
 We also coach these suppliers to set up the "Origin Management Centers", obtain certificate of organic production or T-GAP (Taiwan Good Agricultural Practice to ensure the quality of materials.
 In the areas of product development and quality control, PCSC keeps updating testing requirements in accordance with the latest laws and regulations.
-In light of the unknown risks that GMO foods could have on human boatth PCSC demands for products complying with the law.
-In addition, involving in a food safety scandal would seriously harm PCSC's image and could even result in damage compensation and operational losses could have on human health, PCSC tracks materials used in private brand products, and aims to satisfy customer needs while adhering to relevant laws and regulations.
+In light of the unknown risks that GMO foods could have on human health, PCSC tracks materials used in private brand products, and aims to satisfy customer needs while adhering to relevant laws and regulations.